esciencecenter-digital-skills/research-software-support/modules/distributing/slides-distributing.md

 - Lower levels of the pyramid
 - Ready-made functionality
-- Has an interface
+- Have an interface
-- Handles errors itself
+- Handle errors itself

 </div>